-Imagine this: the owner of the yacht has requested a new custom tender, and has asked you, a crew member, to come up with some ideas.
+Imagine this: the owner of the yacht hastender, you, a crew member, to come up with some ideas.
 Now imagine designing and building it.
 As crew, we understand that the owners we work for are some of the world’s most accomplished and discerning people – understanding their requests and preferences is perhaps one of the most challenging aspects of the job.
 As an extension of the mothership, yacht ownership is incomplete without a tender, the pressure to attain the right one can be challenging.
-Vikal International have created a legacy around delivering products that some deem too challenging to approach, all while respecting a client’s needs and wants and honouring their own values as a company.
+Vikal International have created a legacy around delivering products that some deem too challenging to all while respecting a client’s needs and wants and honouring their own values as a company.

-Gunnar Vikingur, Managing Director of Vikal International, has spent 30 years working with the owners of some of the world’s largest Superyachts.
+Gunnar Vikingur, Managing Director of Vikal International, has spent 30 years working of the world’s largest Superyachts.
 He has delivered more tenders to large yachts than any other bespoke tender builder in the world.
-In his own words: “Owners of Superyachts, against all odds, often achieve what appeared to be impossible and are not afraid to make requests for the same“.
+In his own words: “Owners of Superyachts, against all odds, often achieve what and are not afraid to make requests for the same“.

 Vikal International is, and has always been, a family focused company.
 The family’s boatbuilding skills stem from Vikingur’s father, who worked as a boatbuilder in Icelandic shipyards, before moving a 15-year-old Gunnar to Australia in 1969.
 Following in his father’s footsteps, Vikingur cut his teeth during a 5-year boatbuilding apprenticeship in Australia.
 Fast-forward to 1976 when Vikingur began independent operations as a sole trader and contractor, working on new boat constructions and repairs.
-In 1982, the family company was formed.
-Vikingur’s son Lynden, also a trained boatbuilder, joined the company in 2013, after gaining a double university degree from the university of Western Australia in Science and Economics.
+Infamily company was formed.
+Vikingur’s son Lynden, also a trained boatbuilder, joined the company in 2013, after gaining a double university degree from the of Western in Science and Economics.

 Vikingur’s relationship with the innovative yacht designer Jon Bannenberg brought about another opportunity in 1991, when he asked Vikal International to build two tenders for Lürssen’s 73m Coral Island (now Coral Ocean), often deemed as one of the most groundbreaking vessels in the industry at the time of build.
 Bannenberg’s daring Superyacht designs had a major impact on the European market and Vikal’s execution of the two original tenders is what Vikingur believes launched the company into success: